 Every once in a while, someone makes a literally next-level movie, or book, or music, and it changes everything.
 Suddenly you have a before the thing existed and an after the thing existed situation, kinda like the whole deal with Jesus.
 Anyway, maybe I’m just a sucker for deformities, dysmorphia, Burning Man on bath salts, body mutilation, post-apocalyptic landscapes & meteorological events, supermodels loading 19th century firearms, Cirque du Soleil at speed, bod mods, Day of the Dead makeup, and a two-hour music video featuring basically nothing at all except a car/motorcycle/monster-truck chase that goes all the way to the end of a road in one direction, then turns around and comes all the way back in the other direction.

 Whatever the case, that movie jacked me the fuck up.
-It made me want to butt-chug about fifteen, maybe sixteen Red Bulls; drop some acid; paint my face with feces; set my dick on fire; rent a PT Cruiser and race it to Mongolia over the land bridge; steal weapons from a Russian oligarch; buy a hockey team; and go back in time, find Harriet Tubman, and arm the Underground Railroad with lasers and nitrous-assisted, fully armored golf carts.
+It made me want to butt-chug about fifteen, maybe sixteen Red Bulls, drop some acid, paint my face with feces, set my dick on fire, rent a PT Cruiser and race it to Mongolia over the land bridge, steal weapons from a Russian oligarch, buy a hockey team, go back in time, find Harriet Tubman and arm the Underground Railroad with lasers and nitrous-assisted, fully armored golf carts.